Do you know what’s the biggest expense that you will incur in your lifetime?

 You guessed it right this time.
 It’s TAXES!

 Of course, this largely depends upon your tax rate.
-With a progressive tax system, the higher your income, the higher taxes are imposed.
-Here’s a link to 2017 tax brackets courtesy of Bankrate.
+With a progressive tax system, the higher your income, the higher the taxes are imposed.

 Stop bringing up the house again.

 Nope.
-It’s not your car unless you’re driving a really fancy one like this Lamborghini.
+It’s not your car unless you’re driving a fancy one like this Lamborghini I’m inspecting.

 Student loans?
 Nope, unless you’re a broke doctor or a lawyer, or went to an overpriced private school without a scholarship.

 You are absolutely correct.
 It’s HEALTHCARE!

 According to this 2021 HealthView Services study, the total projected lifetime healthcare costs for a healthy 65-year-old couple retiring this year are expected to be $363,946 in today’s dollars ($537,334 in future value)— excluding long-term care.